ni-lie/Spotify-Wrapped-2024/README.md

 # Spotify Wrapped with dbt and duckdb

 ## Description
-A simple project that recreates my 2024 spotify wrapped using dbt and duckdb.
+This project recreates my 2024 Spotify Wrapped using dbt and DuckDB, transforming raw listening data into meaningful insights.

+**Bonus: An interactive dashboard built using Rill, powered by AI!**

 ## Prerequisites
 Ensure you have the following installed before proceeding: